An Ōhaupō man is a finalist in the Fieldays Rural Catch competition.

 "I'm single and it sounds like a lot of fun so why not give it a crack," says Ben.

-The challenges involve fencing, quad bike skills, dog handling, cooking, finances and fitness.
+The challenges include fencing, quad bike skills, dog handling, as well as challenges that involve tractors, cooking, finances and fitness skills.

 He hasn't exactly been training for the challenges but working on a farm means he sometimes works with quad bikes and does fencing.